maverick7170/led-cube/README.md

 # led-cube
-This project is intended as a series of small modules/examples for teaching programming in Python, C++, and MATLAB (other languages can be easily added!).
-It provides building instructions and the corresponding code for a led cube made from 64x64 RGB led panels.
+This project is intended as a series of small modules/examples for teaching programming in Python, C++, and MATLAB (other languages can be easily added).
+It provides building instructions and the corresponding code for a led cube made from six 64x64 RGB led panels.
 With some creativity, the cube can display almost anything!
-To help with incorporation into larger classes, there is also a virtual simulation of the cube for students to use.
-Simply write code in your favorite language, and quickly visualize the results in the simulator.
+To use with larger classes, there is a virtual simulator for students to use.
+Simply write code in your favorite language, and quickly visualize the results in the simulator or on the physical cube.

 <img align="left" src="https://github.com/maverick7170/led-cube/blob/assets/wiki/all_parts.jpg" width="900">
 <br>